Villageslayer/Spotdl-Auto-Update-and-Download-UI-/readme.md

 On run you will be greeted with the following options

 Option 1

-    update your playlists and automatically skip the ones that are already downloaded Option 2 and 3 is the Setup and the Settings see 1. for info on that
+    update your playlists and automatically skip the ones that are already downloaded

+Option 2 and 3

+    Contain the Setup and the Settings see 1. for info on that

+Option 4

-    Option 4 is the Download UI run this to download new playlists/albums/songs or entire artist pages
+    This contains the Download UI run this to download new playlists/albums/songs or entire artist pages

 3. Troubleshooting